Primary

 Stand centered between the handles with feet about shoulder width.
 Press up and forward following the natural arc—don't try to press straight up.
 The path should feel smooth through your shoulders.
 Keep your core tight to prevent excessive arching as the weight increases.

-Want Viking Press (Landmine) in your program?
+See where Viking Press (Landmine) fits in your weekly plan

 Set up two barbells in a landmine or Viking press attachment.